swirlai/swirl-search/docs/SP-Guide.md

 {: .warning }
 This guide applies to all editions of SWIRL!

-{: .warning }
-Please refer to the [Enterprise User Guide](TBD) for documentation on features specific to that edition.

 SearchProviders are the essential element of SWIRL.
 They make it quick and easy to connect SWIRL to sources without writing any code.